Start by cutting off the old spindle. Then, grind the surface of the spindle bracket smooth.

 Doug kept his existing 3/4-inch L-shaped spindles and bored out the new spindles.

-The bored out spindle slips over your existing spindle and is held in place by the cotter pin at the end running through both spindles.
+A bored out spindle slips over one of his existing spindles and is held in place by cotter pin at the end, that runs through both spindles.

-Using the cotter pin allows you to upgrade to the tapered roller bearings and a 4 bolt hub without changing your current “L-shaped” spindle configuration
+Using a cotter pin allowed him to upgrade to the tapered roller bearings and a 4-bolt hub without changing his current L-shaped spindle configuration.

-Stan C, in Medford, OR., used another technique to upgrade the “L-shaped” spindles on his 1968 Gilson 12 HP.
+Stan C. in Medford, Oregon, used another technique to upgrade the L-shaped spindles on his 1968 12-HP Gilson.